pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/index.md

 ---
-title: "Integrations and Alerts"
+title: 'Integrations and Alerts'
-metaTitle: "Tutorials | Integrations and Alerts"
+metaTitle: 'Tutorials | Integrations and Alerts'
-metaDescription: "Learn how to use Pixie integrations."
+metaDescription: 'Learn how to use Pixie integrations.'
 order: 30
 ---